rails/rails/guides/source/active_record_migrations.md

 will append `ENGINE=BLACKHOLE` to the SQL statement used to create the table (when using MySQL or MariaDB, the default is `ENGINE=InnoDB`).

+Also you can pass the `:comment` option with any description for the table that will be stored in database itself and can be viewed with database administration tools, such as MySQL Workbench or PgAdmin III.
+It's highly recommended to specify comments in migrations for applications with large databases as it helps people to understand data model and generate documentation.
+Currently only MySQL and PostgreSQL supports comments.

 ### Creating a Join Table

 The migration method `create_join_table` creates an HABTM (has and belongs to